Jason Thomas, PhD

 Experience

-• Conceived of, wrote data strategy proposals adopted by senior leadership.
+• Helped author data and AI strategy narratives, governance practices, and roadmap proposals adopted by senior leadership.

 National Library of Medicine Biomedical Informatics & Data Science Pre-Doctoral Fellow